pierrediedhiou/cybersecurity-journey/glossary.md

 - **Domain Spoofing** — Registering or impersonating a domain that looks similar to a legitimate one to trick users
 (ex: paypa1.com instead of paypal.com)
+- **dig** — Domain Information Groper, a command-line DNS lookup tool that provides cleaner output than nslookup, displays TTL values by default and is preferred for pentesting and scripting
+- **DKIM** — DomainKeys Identified Mail, an email authentication method using digital signatures stored in DNS TXT records to verify email integrity
+- **DMARC** — Domain-based Message Authentication Reporting and Conformance, a DNS TXT record policy that tells mail servers what to do with emails that fail SPF or DKIM checks
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system